 Your legal rights, and our responsibilities as data controller, are dependent on the legal basis used to process your personal data.

-If you register online or contact us to express an interest in the Army or Army jobs, your personal data will be processed on the basis of ‘consent’ until you decide to submit an application.
+If you register online or contact us to express an interest in any part of the Armed Forces, your personal data will be processed on the basis of ‘consent’ until you decide to submit an application.
 We will ask for consent to process your personal data when you first contact us or complete a registration.
-This means you have a right to withdraw consent at any time prior to submitting an application and may request the removal of your personal data if you are no longer interested in the Army or Army jobs.
+This means you have a right to withdraw consent at any time prior to submitting an application and may request the removal of your personal data if you are no longer interested in joining any branch of the Armed Forces.

 If you submit an application to join the Army, your personal data will be processed as necessary for the MOD to perform its official duties.
 As a public authority, the MOD has chosen to use ‘public task’ as the legal basis for processing personal data related to the recruitment, training and administration of Service personnel in the Armed Forces.
 You may still object to direct marketing, or processing where it can be demonstrated that your rights and interests outweigh those of the MOD, but there is no absolute right to request the removal of your personal data.

 Regardless of your level of involvement and the legal basis used to process your personal data, you have a right to be informed about how your information will be used.
 You also have a right to access your personal data, to request the rectification of any inaccuracies, and to be told about the use of automated decision making and profiling.
 These rights are described in more detail below.

 Your personal information may be handled by the companies we use as data processors to provide marketing services and to process your applications.
 These companies must comply strictly with our privacy policies that prohibit the use of personal data for their own business purposes.
 Your personal data will only be processed by organisations with data centres located in the European Union and will not be transferred to any third country outside the European Union.
 We will not share your information with other organisations outside the Ministry of Defence (unless we are required to do so by law).